 ➳ Read more: Stand Up Paddle Boarding at Balandra Beach

-La Paz means “The Pearl” in Spanish, with most of the world’s pearls coming from this region starting in the 1500s.
+Most of the world’s pearls came from this region starting in the 1500s.
 By the 1940s, the oyster beds were depleted from over-fishing, and then completely wiped out from disease.
 A biologist tried to artificially farm pearls by building a small pearl farm on Isla Espiritu Santo.
 He was actually successful, but the farm was destroyed during the Mexican Revolution in the early 1900s.

 Thousands of black seabirds called frigatebirds nest along the coast of Espiritu Santo Island.
 Though frigatebirds live off of fish, they would be in serious trouble if their feathers got wet because they don’t have a waxy coating that repels water.
 They circle the skies and hunt on the surface, scooping up the fish before they swim too far below and out of reach.